 - 4.1.
-How we engage with the community was also addressed at the Awareness sessions.
-The Council is working to improve levels of community participation and activity that aid the delivery of the aspirations contained in the Community Empowerment Act. - 4.2.
+How we engage with the community was also addressed at the awareness sessions.
+Since then, the impact of the COVID-19 pandemic has meant that adaptations have had to be made in the methods which the Council uses to engage with communities.
+Face to face discussion is no longer possible at present, however the partnership work around the response to the pandemic has helped improve our communication with communities and this can be built upon with the benefit of the Participatory Budgeting process. - 4.2.
+COVID aside, the Council is working to improve levels of community participation and activity that aid the delivery of the aspirations contained in the Community Empowerment Act. - 4.3.
 Measures have been implemented, including the requirements for Local Outcome Improvement Planning and locality planning (referred to as neighbourhood planning within South Lanarkshire), and the expectation is that partnership approaches, both with communities and with other partner organisations, will become more prevalent.
-This will ensure a coordinated approach to community participation and empowerment which is clearly and demonstrably outward looking. - 4.3.
-In relation to Participatory Budgeting, the 8 proposals suggested in the awareness session through which Participatory Budgeting could be taken forwards are covered in Appendix 1. - 4.4.
-The way Participatory Budgeting could be carried out for each proposal will vary, depending on the question which is being asked of the community. - 4.5.
-Support should be given to those sections of the community which are least likely to participate, and this can be provided through Community Engagement staff who are already working within geographical communities and with communities of interest. - 4.6.
+This will ensure a coordinated approach to community participation and empowerment which is clearly and demonstrably outward looking. - 4.4.
+In relation to Participatory Budgeting, the 8 proposals suggested in the awareness session through which Participatory Budgeting could be taken forwards are covered in Appendix 1. - 4.5.
+The way Participatory Budgeting could be carried out for each proposal will vary, depending on the question which is being asked of the community.

+- 4.6.
+Support should be given to those sections of the community which are least likely to participate, and this can be provided through Community Engagement staff who are already working within geographical communities and with communities of interest.
+In addition, many other partners are in regular contact with those who are digitally excluded and can be asked to support them to engage with the process to ensure their views are represented. - 4.7.
 In line with the National Standards for Community Engagement as well as the Participatory Budgeting Charter, a range of different options as to how people can participate in the process will be needed to ensure that as many people as possible are able to have their say.
-This may include online methods, focus groups, the use of paper ballots or other methods that are suited to the decision the public are being asked to contribute to. - 4.7.
+This may include online methods, focus groups, the use of paper ballots or other methods that are suited to the decision the public are being asked to contribute to.
+These methods would require to be adapted according to the restrictions which are in place at the time they are carried out and to ensure that communities remain as safe as possible during the pandemic. - 4.7.
+Smalls grants programmes have been delivered for some years using Participatory Budgeting methods in neighbourhood planning areas.
+Online methods such as the website CONSUL, used worldwide and supported by COSLA, will be trialled this year for these programmes to check their suitability for wider use in the mainstream programme. - 4.8.
 Initial proposals as to the processes which could be used have been identified and are included in Appendix 1.